Top 7 tips for observing the sun safely

-Category: Space Hits: 4Fred Espenak created this self-portrait during a 2006 total solar eclipse.
+Category: Space Hits: 10Fred Espenak created this self-portrait during a 2006 total solar eclipse.
 He’s using a small telescope equipped with a solar filter for observing the sun safely.
 Thank you, Fred!

 Looking for info on the June 10, 2021, solar eclipse?
 Click here.